Remember those books (OMG!?!) where you choose your own adventure?

 3 oz Dark Cocoa Powder

 sift dry ingredients into another bowl and mix with wisk add dry to wet, and mix for 1 minute or until well combined.
-You can either choose to correctly incorporate the cocoa at this point, or you can use our special technique pictured below which involved the advanced process of adding the cocoa last* For more on this technique, click here.

 8 Egg Whites